The history of Marmalade

-Alexander MacLeod was active in the local community and sought to improve the town.
 MacLeod was also responsible for the original Tower on the ‘Lump’ in Portree, which he’d intended to be a museum and pleasure garden.
-Pleasure gardens were the parks of the Georgian era and gave people a chance to experience nature within city centres.
-MacLeod recognised the health benefits of reconnecting with nature.
-His wife loved the idea of pleasure gardens so much that she wanted her own.
-So they began to plant a selection of conifers, ferns, and orange trees on the land surrounding the house.
+Pleasure gardens were the Disneylands of the Georgian era and gave people a chance to experience nature within city centres.
+MacLeod recognised the health benefits of this experience and the story states that his wife loved the idea of pleasure gardens so much that she wanted her own.
+And so they began to plant a selection of conifers, ferns, and orange trees on the land.

 It’s these orange trees that gave Marmalade its name.